Recipes / Korean Meals for Cycle Syncing: Menstrual Phase (Breakfast & Lunch)

 1. Avoid cold food or drinks.
 Korean women have trusted this for centuries.
 Warm, easy-to-digest meals keep blood flowing, ease cramps, and support circulation (I pair this with a heat pack for extra comfort).

-3. Add healthy fats rich in omega-3s—think sesame seeds, avocado, olive oil, salmon, and mackerel—to fight inflammation and balance hormones.
+3. Add healthy fats rich in omega-3s like sesame seeds, avocado, flaxseed, and fish to fight inflammation and balance hormones.

 4. Load up on leafy greens like spinach and kale.
 They’re packed with iron, magnesium, calcium, and vitamin K—nutrients your body craves during menstruation.